M-Devloo/Cutouch-shutter-actuator/README.md

 ## Some highlights
 * Each shutter up & down timings can be programmed.
 * There is a "dead" zone between going UP & DOWN to avoid blowing out your relay with EMK.
 (500 ms).
-For EACH shutter!
+This for each shutter.
 * Event driven with ladder interrupts & serial interrupts.
 * Touch screen support to open or close each individual shutter or open / close ALL shutters.
 * RS232 support to open or close each individual shutter or open / close ALL shutters.